mse150s20/p2-kinetics/README.md

 The idaho_infections.csv file contains the reported numbers of the total reported infected people, deaths, and recoveries in Idaho.
 The file starts on the first day of reported cases in the state.
 It also includes the number of new cases of each designation.
 This csv file works in conjunction with kinetics.py as it will show the comparison of the reported data alongside with the projected data.

 # Software Requirements
-This code requires access to a commandline terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
+This code requires access to a command line terminal and to have a github account to access the p2-kinetics repository and to be able to track and collaborate with other researchers on this topic.
 For this program to run, python must be installed on the local machine.
 To download Python, go to terminal, type in the command line "apt-get install python".
 This will start downloading Python onto the local machine.
 Your computer will ask a few permission questions and you will have to let it install Python onto the local machine.

 # How to Get This Code